 Memorable Manitobans: Demos P. “Jimmy the Greek” Ginakes (1934-2008)

 In 1969, through his friendship with Ben Hatskin, he acquired title to a building on Kennedy Street that would become the Town and Country nightclub.
 For the next decade, the T & C was the Winnipeg destination of some of the biggest names in show business, including a newcomer singer from New York named Barbara Streisand.
-The three brothers went their own ways after the T & C closed, and in 1982 he acquired a new partner.
-He and son Peter, opened a Rib Shack restaurant on Pembina Highway.
-Finally, in 1989, he resurrected the name of a famous eatery from the 1950s, and opened the new Pony Corral by acquiring the lease of a former Burger King on Pembina.
+The three brothers went their separate ways after the T & C closed, and in 1982 he acquired a new partner.
+He and son Peter opened a Rib Shack restaurant on Pembina Highway.
+Finally, in 1989, he resurrected the name of a famous eatery from the 1950s, and opened the Pony Corral by acquiring the lease of a former Burger King restaurant on Pembina Highway.
 The Pony Corral later expanded to four restaurants.